CodingGarden/auth-for-newbs/README.md

 		* [ ] POST request to server /auth/login
 			* [x] Display errors
 			* [x] If succesful login
-				* [ ] Store the token in localStorage
+				* [x] Store the token in localStorage
-				* [ ] Redirect to the "dashboard"
+				* [x] Redirect to the "dashboard"
-* [ ] If a logged in user visits the signup or login page, redirect them to the dashboard
+* [x] If a logged in user visits the signup or login page, redirect them to the dashboard
-* [ ] If a non logged in user visits the dashboard, redirect to the login page
+* [x] If a non logged in user visits the dashboard, redirect to the login page
+* [ ] Show username on dashboard
 * [ ] After sign up, immediately login
 * [ ] Have one protected route on the backend...
 	* [ ] ONLY logged in users can request this route